 The Artificer’s Apprentice (November-April)

 In this on-site program, your students learn about trades and mechanical arts that helped support the armies at Fort Ticonderoga.
 Rotating through four stations, students learn about the local and global economy that supplied the leather, cloth, and other materials utilized by artificers.
-Students pick up needle and thread and work with leather and cloth alongside Fort Ticonderoga’s artificers as they work to clothe and outfit the soldiers at Ticonderoga.
+Students pick up a needle and thread and work with leather and cloth alongside Fort Ticonderoga’s artificers as they work to clothe and outfit the soldiers at Ticonderoga.

 The Maritime Artificer’s Apprentice (May-October)

 Explore the maritime trades of carpentry, sail-making, and rigging with your students in this NEW special hands-on program!
 Rotating through three stations, students learn how these trades built the boats that drove local and global economies.
-Students pick up needle and thread, hammer and saw, and work alongside our staff.
+Students pick up a needle and thread, hammer and saw, and work alongside our staff.